Rahaf-Hara/JdeRobotics_Challenges/RoboticsAcademy_Challenge/Readme.md

 - **Follow Line Exercise:** The objective was to program a robot to autonomously follow a line within a simulated environment.
 A crucial part of the challenge also involved fine-tuning the PID (Proportional, Integral, Derivative) parameters to ensure stable and accurate line-following behavior.

 ## Results
 You can find my solution code in the `Solution` folder.
-For a demonstration of the exercise in action, check out this [![Follow Line Exercise Solution](http://img.youtube.com/vi/cS06bV08THM/0.jpg)](http://www.youtube.com/watch?v=cS06bV08THM "Follow Line Exercise Solution")
+For a demonstration of the exercise, check out this [![Follow Line Exercise Solution](http://img.youtube.com/vi/cS06bV08THM/0.jpg)](http://www.youtube.com/watch?v=cS06bV08THM "Follow Line Exercise Solution")